 The queen is head of the armed forces (incidentally a valuable constitutional ‘safety valve’ absent in a republic).
 The monarchy represents lasting historical continuity and brings a gravitas and respect to the position of head of state that is increasingly missing from our elected politicians.
 The argument that they are a parasite on the taxpayer and abolishing the monarchy would save a bit of money is mere envy and very short-sighted.
-The interest and prestige generated by the Royal family generates its own economic benefit, hard to quantify but it almost certainly out-weighs the cost of maintaining them.
+The interest and prestige generated by the Royal family generates its own economic benefit, hard to quantify but it almost certainly outweighs the cost of maintaining them.
 Loved around the world, Her Majesty, Queen Elizabeth has worked incredibly hard throughout her life in the interests of the nation and continues this work despite being in her 90s.
 The Republic of Britain would be a poorer and a much-diminished nation.
 And after all, there is only one Royal Navy.

 Although the new yacht would not be directly funded by the taxpayer, in a time of “austerity” it still looks like a wrong priority for government and gives the impression of Tory MPs more excited about playthings for royalty than addressing poverty or even the poor state of the RN.
-Inevitably there would be cries that “my local hospital / school / library etc is underfunded but we can find money for a yacht for our rich elites”
+Inevitably there would be cries that “my local hospital / school / library etc is underfunded but we can find money for a yacht for our rich elites”.

 It is boom time in the super yacht-building industry as the number of millionaires and billionaires is on the rise.
 Exclusive marinas across the world are filling up with the status symbols of the uber rich, many of them tax-avoiding, non-doms who have made their fortunes in the UK.
-Meanwhile the public finances are struggling and the the naval dockyards are increasingly empty of warships.
-A royal yacht would have a certain level of gravitas far above some billionaire’s crass display of obscene wealth but inevitably it would still be perceived as a toy for the elite.
+Meanwhile, the public finances are struggling and the naval dockyards are increasingly empty of warships.
+A royal yacht would have a certain level of gravitas far above some billionaire’s display of obscene wealth but inevitably it would still be perceived as a toy for the elite.
 Current dire manpower shortages leave the RN quite unable to provide the crew, further diminishing the special status of a new vessel.

 A security headache

 The world is much-changed since the last Britannia retired and a new yacht would represent an attractive terrorist target.
 She might require an armed escort vessel in many areas of the world and need to draw on scarce RN resources.
 An RN or Royal Marine attachment might be permanently needed on board to provide force protection.
 All warships entering harbour now routinely have guns manned as a precaution against terrorists in small boats.
-If the new vessel carried its own armament it would complicate its diplomatic status and could limit the places it could visit.

-A far better use of political capital and financial resources would be to build one, or ideally two hospital ships.
+A good use of political capital and financial resources would be to build one, or ideally two hospital ships.
 As we have advocated previously, cheap merchant ship conversions, manned by the Royal Fleet Auxiliary could provide a great humanitarian resource that would be worthy ’soft power’ ambassadors for Britain and give our armed forces a mobile hospital in time of war.
 This could be entirely financed by DFID with minimal impact on their already generous budget.

 The new aircraft carriers – an eloquent expression of UK confidence

 The UK is about to benefit from the delivery of the two largest ships ever built for the Royal Navy.
 Their arrival will have a big impact abroad and are a ready-made statement of UK confidence and self-belief that renders a new yacht for such purposes rather redundant.
 The priority for HMS Queen Elizabeth and HMS Prince of Wales will be operational tasks but they can also serve as spacious platforms for trade and diplomacy.
-Although HMY Britannia is sadly missed and the principle of yachts for royalty or a national flagship seem reasonable, one can only conclude that building a replacement now would be the wrong ship at the wrong time.
+Although HMY Britannia is sadly missed and the principle of yachts for royalty seem reasonable, one can only conclude that building a replacement now would be the wrong ship at the wrong time.